mattyocode/pokemon-crawler/README.md

 To stay more or less within the stated timeframe, the design is simple - abstracting the PokeAPI interaction and crawling to helper modules and using a class-based ListView to display the captured Pokemon visually.

 I'm enthusiastic about testing, and test drove the PokeAPI class, but took the decision to test more lightly elsewhere.
-I'd add more tests given more time and implement a clear separation between unit tests and integration tests.
+I'd add more tests given more time and implement separate unit tests and integration tests.

 Celery is currently handling catching Pokemon regularly, and this could be deployed as auto-scaling EC2 workers or Lambda tasks if a more robust and up-to-date reflection of Pokemon activity and attributes was necessary.
 A VPC with a greater range of IP addresses would also help with rate limiting.